XuyangAbert/xuyangabert.github.io/_pages/cv.md

 * Peer Reviewer:
   - IEEE Transactions on Pattern Analysis and Machine Intelligence
   - IEEE Transactions on Knowledge and Data Engineering
+  - IEEE Transactions on Neural Network and Learning Systems
   - IEEE Transactions on Intelligent Transportation Systems
   - IEEE Transactions on Industrial Informatics
   - IEEE Transactions on Evolutionary Computation